kobekyoko/ztm-face-recognition-frontend/README.md

-## React & API project for Udemy: The complete Web Development in 2019: Zero to Mastery by @aneagoie
+## React & API project for Udemy: The complete Web Developer: Zero to Mastery by @aneagoie

 I made this project as final project of React app project for Udemy course.
 I learned how to make React Components and put them together to make an app.